 SmileDirectClub to Participate in Upcoming Investor Conferences

-NASHVILLE, Tenn., Nov.
-10, 2022 (GLOBE NEWSWIRE) -- SmileDirectClub, Inc. SDC, the oral care company with the first medtech platform for teeth straightening, today announced that management is scheduled to speak at three upcoming conferences in November and December.
+/EIN News/ -- NASHVILLE, Tenn., Nov.
+10, 2022 (GLOBE NEWSWIRE) -- SmileDirectClub, Inc. (Nasdaq: SDC), the oral care company with the first medtech platform for teeth straightening, today announced that management is scheduled to speak at three upcoming conferences in November and December.

 Stifel 2022 Healthcare Conference